 - Military Records: If applicable.
 Please submit the original records, a notarized translation, and one photocopy of each.

-Before an immigrant visa can be issued, every applicant, regardless of age, must undergo a medical examination which must be performed by an authorized panel physician.
+Only after receiving the interview appointment from the National Visa Center (NVC), regardless of age, must undergo a medical examination which must be performed by an authorized panel physician.
 Please contact the following clinic to schedule your examination:

 Samitivej International Co.
 Ltd.